Can I use my Gmail address to send my marketing campaigns?

 What is IP warming, and why is it important?

-IP warming is the process of gradually increasing the email volume of the sender by sending emails to positively engaged recipients to build a good reputation.
+IP warming is the process of gradually increasing a sender's email volume by sending emails to positively engaged recipients to build a good reputation.

 When you start using a new email service provider, you are using the new infrastructure.
-Bulk emails coming from a news source are not trusted easily by mailbox providers and are treated as spam.
+Bulk emails from a new source are not easily trusted by mailbox providers and are treated as spam.
 Therefore, it is advised to start with a small number and gradually increase it to build a reputation with the mailbox provider.

 How much time does it take to warm up an IP?

-The warmup period depends on the daily message volume that you project to send in a single day after the end of the warm-up plan.
-We recommend users to start with a small number, say, 500 emails per day, and gradually increase the number day by day until you’ve reached your max day volume.
+The warm-up period depends on the daily message volume you project to send after the warm-up plan ends.
+We recommend users start with a small number, say, 500 emails per day, and gradually increase the number day by day until you’ve reached your max daily volume.
 Depending on the volume, it might take 15-30 days to complete the warmup.

 What if I don’t follow a warm-up plan?

 Mailbox providers might suspect your emails are spam.
-Your marketing emails might land in the spam folder, or mailbox providers might completely reject your emails.
-If not rectified at the right time, it might damage the reputation of the sending IP, domain, or both.
+Your marketing emails might land in the spam folder, or mailbox providers might outright reject them.
+If not rectified in time, it might damage the reputation of the sending IP, domain, or both.

-Once damaged, it takes more time to rebuild the reputation of an IP address or the domain.
+Once damaged, it takes longer to rebuild the reputation of an IP address or domain.

 How should I get started with a reputation warm-up?

-Properly warming up the IP address is a critical step in building the email sending reputation and improving deliverability.
+Properly warming up the IP address is a critical step in building email-sending reputation and improving deliverability.
 During the warm-up phase, the more consistent you are with the volume, frequency, complaint, and bounce levels, the faster you will establish a positive sending reputation.
 If you send infrequently, i.e., anything less than once a week, it will take more time to build a positive sender reputation.

 Some vital parameters to check before starting the warm-up process: